Santi-hr/UNI-T-Thermal-Utilities/README.md

 ```

 Or by calling it as a script:
 ```bash
 python uniTThermalImage.py -i "examples/IMG_Typical.bmp" -bmp -csv
 ```

+This command will create two files from the input image.
+A cleaned thermal image without the labels, and a csv file with the embedded data and the temperature for each point of the image:

 ```bash
 usage: uniTThermalImage.py [-h] -i INPUT [-o OUTPUT] [-bmp] [-csv] [-csv_es]